 To gain Turkish citizenship, nine out of ten investors opt to buy real estate.
 The Turkish real estate market is liquid and profitable.
 The cost per square meter of residential real estate in Turkey is the lowest in Europe, at approximately $700 per square meter, increasing by 3.5 times over the past five years.

-The main thing about residence permit in Turkey
+The main thing about residence permits in Turkey

-- Turkish citizenship by naturalization can be obtained after five years of living in the country.
-Investors receive Turkish citizenship in 6-8 months in exchange for investments from $400,000.
+• Turkish citizenship by naturalization can be obtained after five years of living in the country.
+Investors receive Turkish citizenship in 6-8 months in exchange for investments of $400,000.
 Some conditions apply*

 Conclusion